cabo/senml-more-units/draft-bormann-senml-more-units.md

 indication of units for a quantity represented.
 This short document registers a number of additional unit names in the IANA registry for Units in SenML.
-It also defines a registry for derived units that cannot be in SenML's main registry.
+It also defines a registry for secondary units that cannot be in SenML's main registry as they are derived by linear transformation from units already in that registry.

 --- middle